Placements with Connected Persons

 AMENDMENT

-This chapter was updated in May 2023.
+This chapter was refreshed in November 2024.1.
+Introduction

 These provisions are to be used only in exceptional circumstances and where there are clearly defined reasons why a full foster carer assessment cannot be undertaken before a placement is made.
 There is a risk that if a child is placed before the full approval of the carer as a local authority foster carer they may not be approved at the end of the process resulting in a further move for the child.